-- Open: Open a Tracking Hub configuration file.
-The name of the currently loaded configuration file will always be displayed in the top bar, between the application's name and main menu. - Save: Save the current Studio configuration. - Save As: Save the current Studio configuration with a new name. - Reset: Reset the current Studio configuration.
-Note that the loaded configuration file is only changed if save is clicked after resetting the configuration. - View Log: Open or close the Log Panel. - View Timing Analysis: Open the Timing Analysis Window. - Frequency: Select the production frequency; 50 Hz, 60 Hz or 59.94 Hz. - Synchronization Mode: Select synchronization mode for the Tracking Hub: - Freerun: No synchronization.
-The Tracking Hub uses its own time base, corresponding with the configured frequency.
+Open: Open a Tracking Hub configuration file.
+The name of the currently loaded configuration file is always displayed in the top bar, between the application name and main menu.

-- AV-Card: Synchronization is done by an installed Plura card. - Viz Engine: Synchronized with Viz Engine, running on the same computer.
+- · Save: Save the current Studio configuration. - Save As: Save the current Studio configuration with a new name. - · Reset: Reset the current Studio configuration.
+Note that the loaded configuration file is only changed if you click save after resetting the configuration. - · Refresh: Reloads the actual configuration.
+Use this to apply any changes a third party software has made to the Tracking Hub parameters, so that the changes can visualized in the Studio Manager. - · View Log: Open or close the Log Panel. - · View Timing Analysis: Open the Timing Analysis Window. - Frequency: Select the production frequency; 50 Hz, 60 Hz or 59.94 Hz. - · Synchronization Mode: Select synchronization mode for the Tracking Hub: - · Freerun: No synchronization.
+The Tracking Hub uses its own time base, corresponding with the configured frequency. - · AV-Card: Synchronization is done by an installed Plura card. - · Viz Engine: Synchronized with Viz Engine, running on the same computer.